Indore: Princely State (Indore/Holkar State)

 Ahalyabai Holkar is fondly remembered as a noble, saintly and courageous woman.
 She ruled the kingdom of Indore (which was then part of the wider Maratha Empire) for several decades.
 Her rule is remembered as a golden age in Indore's history.
 From an agricultural background herself, she married Khande Rao, prince of Indore.
 Thereafter, she resided in the Royal Palace.
 Later, she was trained in statecraft and accompanied the army to war on many occasions.
 At that time the Maratha Empire (which was founded by Chhatrapati Shivaji Raje Bhonsale) was at the apex of its power.
 There were frequent battles and skirmishes, both against foreigners as well as internal feuds.
 In one such battle in 1754, Ahalyabai's husband was killed.
 Her aged father-in-law (Malhar Rao) was shattered at the death of his son.
 He summoned Ahalyabai, who he loved deeply, and said: "You are now my son.
 I wish that you look after my kingdom".Malhar Rao Holkar died in 1766, 12 years after the death of his son Khande Rao.
 Malhar Rao's grandson and Khande Rao's only son Male Rao Holkar became the ruler of Indore in 1766, under Ahilya Bai's regency, but he too died within few months in April 1767.
 Ahilya Bai became the ruler of Indore after the death of her son with Khande Rao.
 Ahilya Bai was a great pioneer and builder of Hindu temples who constructed hundreds of temples and Dharmashalas throughout India.
-She is specially renowned for refurbishing and reconsecrating some of the most sacred sites of Hindu pilgrimage that had been desecrated and demolished in the previous century by the Mughal Emperor Aurangzeb including: